BDALab/multilingual_speech_analysis/readme.md

   number={0},
   pages={0--10},
   year={2022},
-  publisher={Publisher}
+  publisher={Publisher},
+  eprint={arXiv}
 }
 ```

 ## Reproducibility

+Due to the licensing of the used data sets, we are not allowed to publish the
-The data sets of the original audio recordings are private, but we provide the
+recordings, the features, nor the labels.
+However, we provide all the source
-tables (in folder `data`) with the computed features for reproducibility of
-all the results presented in the article.
-Along with the data used in this study,
-we provide the source code to compute the features on your own recordings
+code (in folder `src`), so you can run the same experiments on your own data.
-([update this git repo](https://github.com)), as well as the code (in folder
-`src`) to repeat our experiments.
+Additionally, in the article, we list the software packages used to compute
+the features from the raw audio recordings.

-### Code
+### Install the dependencies

 ```
 # Clone the repo